Individual Membership Application

 ARTICLES OF ASSOCIATION OF INTERNATIONAL BOWEL ULTRASOUND GROUP E.V.

-The headquarters of the Association are in Münster.
+The registered office of the Association is in Münster.

 The Association shall be entered in the Register of Associations of the district court of Münster.